vdaas/vald/docs/developer/style.md

 #### Struct initialization

-There are many ways to initialize structs in Golang, base on the use case we can decide which way to initialize structs in Golang.
+There are many ways to initialize structs in Go, base on the use case we can decide which way to initialize structs in Go.
 To initialize struct, it is suggested to use `new(T)` instead of `&T{}` unless you need to initialize with values.
 For example:

 ```go